sqlfluff/sqlfluff/docs/source/inthewild.rst

   our dbt models as well as several other SQL heavy projects.
 Locally we use SQLFluff with pre-commit and have also integrated it into our CI/CD pipelines.
+- Core Analytics Team from `Typeform <https://www.typeform.com/>`_ and `videoask <https://www.videoask.com/>`_ uses SQLFluff in the production `dbt <http://www.getdbt.com/>`_ project for building our datawarehouse layer for both products:

+  - We use it locally in our day to day work, helping us to write cleaner code.
+  - We added SQLFuff to our CI processes, so during a PR we check that any new or modified sql file has a consistent and easy-read format.